Teoscar Hernández Player Props: Mariners vs. Twins

 Twins Pitching Rankings

-- The 9.6 strikeouts per nine innings put together by the Twins pitching staff ranks second in MLB.
+- The pitching staff for the Twins has a collective 9.7 K/9, the first-best in MLB.

-- The Twins have the second-ranked team ERA among all MLB pitching staffs (3.74).
+- The Twins' 3.73 team ERA ranks second across all MLB pitching staffs.

-- Twins pitchers combine to surrender 100 home runs (one per game), the fourth-fewest in the league.
+- The Twins give up the fifth-fewest home runs in baseball (102 total, 1.1 per game).

-- Maeda gets the start for the Twins, his ninth of the season.
-He is 2-5 with a 5.50 ERA and 41 strikeouts in 36 2/3 innings pitched.

-- In his last appearance on Saturday against the Oakland Athletics, the righty threw three innings, allowing three earned runs while surrendering four hits.
+- His last appearance was on Saturday against the Oakland Athletics, when the righty tossed 5 2/3 innings, surrendering seven earned runs while giving up eight hits.

-- The 35-year-old has an ERA of 5.50, with 10.3 strikeouts per nine innings, in eight games this season.
-Opponents are batting .271 against him.

 © 2023 Data Skrive.
 All rights reserved.